Frequently asked questions

 By Rail: Regular services run from London Euston to Lichfield Trent Valley and from Crewe to Lichfield Trent Valley.
 There is a regular service from Birmingham New Street to Lichfield City.

 By Bus: Regular services from Burton, Tamworth, Stafford and Cannock to Lichfield bus/rail interchange.

 There are designated disabled car parking spaces in all three of Beacon Park’s car parks.
 These are on Greenhough Rd (WS13 7AW), Shaw Lane (WS13 7AG) and Bunkers Hill (the closest to the festival site – Lower Sandford St, Lichfield WS13 6RA).
 The entrances from these car parks are slightly sloped (around 5%).

 We know your dogs are part of the family so well behaved dogs are welcome to Fuse.
 Dogs must always be kept under strict control and on short leads.
 Always clean up after your pets.
 Free poop bags are available from the stewards and there will be water bowls on the site.
 Owners will be responsible for any damage caused by their pets.
 If your pet does not have a friendly temperament, please don’t bring it!

-Yes, that’s a great idea for the main arena area.
-If you want to use it within a marquee then please place it at the far side or back and consider other audience members.
+Yes, that’s a great idea for the main arena.
+If you want to use it within a marquee then please place it at the edge and be considerate to other audience members.
 If the act is very popular then stewards may ask you to move so that the maximum number of people can fit in the marquee.